FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 - [ ] Create a new branch off of `master` of `brave/brave-core` for the new version. `cd src/brave && git checkout master && git pull`
 - [ ] Create a new branch off of `master` of `brave/brave-browser` for the new version.  `git checkout master && git pull`
 - [ ] Update info in the chart at the top of https://github.com/brave/brave-browser/wiki/Brave-Release-Schedule
-- [ ] Turn on branch protections for the new branch for `brave/brave-browser`
-- [ ] Turn on branch protections for the new branch for `brave/brave-core`
+- [x] Verify branch protection is still in effect for `brave/brave-browser` and `brave/brave-core` for the new version.
+If it is of the format `0.*.x` then it will be.
 - [ ] Update versions on brave-browser with a commit like this: https://github.com/brave/brave-browser/commit/b6e3f38df2519d86c983e12e04a7c0ed70607453
 - [ ] Update versions on brave-core with a commit like this: https://github.com/brave/brave-core/commit/dbba50b4bc272ac007522d1e39706594bf78522a
 - [ ] Update the `merged/` labels on brave-browser to add the correct prefix for the different versions.